nslabspl/storybook/docs/why-storybook.md

 Storybook is powered by [Component Story Format](https://github.com/ComponentDriven/csf), an open standard based on JavaScript ES6 modules.
 This enables stories to interoperate between development, testing, and design tools.
 Each story is exported as a JavaScript function enabling you to reuse it with other tools.
 No vendor lock-in.

 Reuse stories with [Jest](https://jestjs.io/) and [Testing Library](https://testing-library.com/) to verify interactions.
-Put them in [Chromatic](https://www.chromatic.com/?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook) for visual testing.
 Audit story accessibility with [Axe](https://github.com/dequelabs/axe-core).
 Or test user flows with [Playwright](https://playwright.dev/) and [Cypress](https://www.cypress.io/).
 Reuse unlocks more workflows at no extra cost.

 ---

 Storybook is purpose-built to help you develop complex UIs faster with greater durability and lower maintenance.
-It’s used by 100s of [leading companies](https://storybook.js.org/showcase) and thousands of [developers](https://github.com/storybookjs/storybook/).